We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 The DNS lookup has to be performed before anything from your site can be loaded – so you want this to take as short a time as possible.

-- switching your nameservers to those of a faster DNS provider
+• switching your nameservers to those of a faster DNS provider.

-We recently moved some domains used for Squarespace sites over to Cloudflare, and saw some significant reductions in DNS lookup times.
+For example, we moved some domains used for Squarespace sites over to Cloudflare, and saw some significant reductions in DNS lookup times.

 For information on how to do this, you can refer to the Cloudflare section on the Squarespace support site or Cloudflare’s documentation (scroll down to the ‘miscellaneous vendors’ section and click on the Squarespace link).